Cadillac Seville: First generation (1976–1979)

-For model years 1978–1979, the Seville offered a trip computer, marketed as Tripmaster at an extra cost of $920.
-It replaced the two standard analogue gauges with an electronic digital readout for the speedometer and remaining fuel.
-It also replaced the quartz digital clock with an LED version.
-The trip computer performed various calculations on a small panel to the right of the steering wheel, including miles to empty, miles per gallon and destination arrival time (which needed to be programmed by the driver, to estimate arrival time based on miles remaining).
+For the 1978 and 1979 model years, the Seville offered a trip computer, marketed as Tripmaster at an extra cost of $920.
+The fuel gauge, speedometer and clock were replaced with digital readouts.
+Gas-discharge display technology was selected due to greater visibility in daylight conditions.
+A small panel of 12 buttons allowed selection of data to be displayed, such as coolant temp, battery voltage, or fuel range.
+The driver could also enter initial trip data and the computer would estimate arrival time based on speed and miles remaining.
+The computer itself was designed around the M6800 architecture and included self-diagnostics.
+For the 1979 model year, Tripmaster's hardware was improved, and the option was made available on the newly downsized Eldorado, which shared the same engine and EFI system as the Seville.

 Though preceded by the British 1976 Aston Martin Lagonda sedan, the Seville was the first American automobile to offer full electronic instrumentation.
 Although the 1978 Continental Mark V was available with a "Miles-To-Empty" feature (i.e., an LED readout of miles left to travel based on the fuel remaining), Lincoln did not offer full electronic instrumentation until 1980.
-The trip computer proved an unpopular option and was rarely ordered.
-A digital instrument cluster was not available on the Seville and Eldorado again until 1981.
-Although this feature itself was no longer available, the new electronic fuel data system introduced in 1980, as well as the new electronic heating and air conditioning controls, replaced some of the trip computer functions.
+The Tripmaster proved unpopular due to its high price, but it served successfully as an engineering test bed for future embedded electronics in GM vehicles.
+For 1980, an integrated LED-based MPG Sentinel display panel became standard equipment, and a VFD digital speedometer cluster was offered as optional starting in 1981.

 A number of custom coach builders made modifications to the 1975–1979 Seville, including shortened 2-seat 2-door convertibles, a 2-door convertible with a back seat, a 2-door pickup truck, 2-door coupes, 2- and 4-door lengthened-hood Sevilles with a fake spare tire in each front fender, and a lengthened-wheelbase standard 4-door Seville.
 In the late 1970s, Florida coachbuilder, Grandeur Motor Car Company, offered converted Sevilles with neoclassical 1930s styling cues.
-These sedans were converted into 2-door coupes with an elongated hood, fake spare tire covers on both sides, a small portal window in the rear right section of the vinyl-covered roof, and an upright Rolls-Royce-like grille.
+These sedans were converted mostly into 2-door coupes with an elongated hood, fake spare tire covers on both sides, a small portal window in the rear right section of the vinyl-covered roof, and an upright Lincoln Mark series-like grille.
 An estimated 600 Seville Opera Coupes were produced.

 The Seville was manufactured in Iran under the brand name of "Cadillac Iran" from 1978 to 1987 by Pars Khodro, which was known as "Iran General Motors" before the Islamic Revolution.
 A total of 2,653 Cadillacs were made in Iran during this period.
 This made Iran the only country assembling Cadillacs outside the US until 1997 when the Opel Omega-based Catera was built in Germany for US sale.
 The Cadillac BLS, built in Sweden exclusively for European market, was introduced in 2006.
 Although the Allanté had an Italian-sourced body and interior, its final assembly was done in the US.